julien-muke/aws-ai-enhanced-ci-cd-pipeline/README.md

 ## ✅ Conclusion

 By completing this project, you'll have more than just a deployment pipeline.
-You'll have a modern DevOps workflow that embodies the principles of DevSecOps and AIOps.
+You'll have a modern DevOps workflow that demonstrate the principles of DevSecOps and AIOps.
 This setup ensures that your application is not only delivered quickly but is also secure, reliable, and high-quality.

-Feel free to clone this repository, experiment with it, and adapt it to your own projects.

-If you found this project helpful, please give it a ⭐ star on GitHub and subscribe to the YouTube channel for more cutting-edge cloud tutorials!
+If you found this project helpful, please give it a ⭐ star on GitHub.

 ## 🚀 More